kubernetes-sigs/gateway-api/docs-src/spec.md

 <td>
 <em>(Optional)</em>
 <p>ExtensionRef is an optional, implementation-specific extension to the
 &ldquo;match&rdquo; behavior.
 For example, resource &ldquo;myroutematcher&rdquo; in group &ldquo;networking.acme.io&rdquo;.
-If the referent cannot be found, the route must be dropped from the Gateway.
-The controller should raise the &ldquo;ResolvedRefs&rdquo; condition on the Gateway with the &ldquo;DroppedRoutes&rdquo;
+If the referent cannot be found, the rule is not included in the route.
+The controller should raise the &ldquo;ResolvedRefs&rdquo;
-reason.
+condition on the Gateway with the &ldquo;DegradedRoutes&rdquo; reason.
 The gateway status for this route should be updated with a condition that describes the error more specifically.</p>
 <p>Support: custom</p>
 </td>
 </tr>